International WELL Building Institute Releases WELL Version 2

-Last week, the International WELL Building Institute (IWBI) officially launched the pilot program for the second version of the WELL Building Standard (V2).
+Last week, the International WELL Building Institute (IWBI) officially launched the pilot program for the WELL Version 2 Building Standard (V2).
 Since its inception in 2014, Version 1 has witnessed rapid growth and global support, with 892 registered projects from 34 countries to date.
 V2 seeks to build on past successes, while adapting to user reactions and expertise from the scientific, construction, and design communities.

 Feedback from V1